-Jessica grew up in Lower Merion, where she first met Emily when they attended middle school together.
-She graduated Phi Beta Kappa and Summa Cum Laude with a BA in psychology from The George Washington University in 2007.
+She attended Lower Merion High School with Emily and graduated in 2003.
+Jessica graduated Phi Beta Kappa and Summa Cum Laude with a BA in psychology from The George Washington University in 2007.
 She concentrated in Developmental Psychology and was a part of both the University’s and Psychology Department’s Honors Programs.
 She then earned a Doctorate in Clinical Psychology from the Institute of Graduate Clinical Psychology at Widener University in 2012.
-She concentrated in Neuropsychology and completed her pre-doctoral neuropsychology internship training at the Delaware Department of Children, Youth and their Families and The Hospital of the University of Pennsylvania.
+She concentrated in Neuropsychology and completed pre-doctoral neuropsychology internship training at the Hospital of the University of Pennsylvania.
+Her post-doctoral neuropsychology fellowship was completed at the private practice of Malamut & Moss, PC in Bryn Mawr, Pennsylvania.
 She also completed the School Psychology Certificate Program and is a Certified School Psychologist.

 At Widener, Jessica was awarded the 2010 Suzanne Reed Price Neuropsychology Award and the 2011 Leadership and Citizenship Award.
 She received the 2012 Francis Field Memorial Award from the Philadelphia Neuropsychology Society for research related to her dissertation and her findings were also published in the journal HIV Medicine.

 Greg is a principal at Deloitte Consulting LLP and leads the Firm’s US Life Sciences Consulting practice.
 In his role he is responsible for the delivery of all consulting services to the portfolio of life sciences clients, practice operations and the development of solutions, methods and research related to the transformation of life sciences companies.